As a father of three kids under the age of eight, I can’t help but laugh at the frequent media stories about how much it costs to raise a child.

 Quick Tip: After your baby is born, it’s also a good time to review the beneficiary designations on all your existing financial accounts.
 Make sure that your child is listed as a beneficiary in any place where your money is held, such as an investment brokerage or checking account.
 Most commonly, you’d list your spouse as the primary beneficiary and your child as the contingent beneficiary.
 This will pass the assets to the primary beneficiary first, and only to the contingent beneficiary if both parties were to pass.
 If no beneficiary is named, the court will determine who gets the assets.

-Expected Ongoing Medical Costs for the Baby
+#3: Budget for Ongoing Medical Costs for the Baby

 Estimated Cost: $100 to $150 per month.